 Today I want to share with you the 15 specific scriptures I pray for both of my boys who have special needs.
-If you subscribe to my email list, you’ll receive a free printable of these 15 Scriptures PLUS the first chapter of my book Embracing This Special Life: Learning to Flourish as a Mother of a Child with Special Needs.
+If you subscribe today you’ll receive a free printable of these 15 Scriptures PLUS several other printable freebies to encourage you and provide hope in your special needs parenting journey.

 1. Pray for your child’s salvation.
 Just because your child may be delayed does not mean we haven’t been commanded to teach our child about Jesus and salvation, and should long for our children to be saved.
 “All of us also lived among them at one time, gratifying the cravings of our sinful nature and following its desires and thoughts.
 Like the rest we were by nature objects of wrath.
 But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions- it is by grace you have been saved.”
 Ephesians 2:3-5